Enhance Efficiency with Smoke Software Testing

 Smoke Testing and Sanity Testing are software testing methodologies used to assess the stability of a software build.
 Smoke software testing is done to check the most critical functionalities of the software, while Sanity Testing is done to prevent the strength of a software build.
 Smoke test software can be used to deploy both functions.

 While Smoke software testing can be used as a subset of regression testing, it can also be used as a stand-alone testing method.
-On the other hand, Sanity Testing is always done after the successful completion of Smoke Software Testing.
+On the other hand, Sanity Testing is always done after successfully completing Smoke Software Testing.

 Q3) Which Test Comes First, Smoke or Sanity?